Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

-is also a candidate for the characteristic length scale \cite{Megevand:2016lpr, Cai:2017tmh}.
+Other quantities have also been considered for use as a characteristic length scale in the literature.
+For example the mean bubble radius,

+is also a candidate \cite{Megevand:2016lpr, Cai:2017tmh}, where the actual radius of the bubbles is given by \cref{eq:bubbleRadius} (usually with the initial bubble radius neglected).
 The mean bubble separation and radius should be roughly of the same order of magnitude around the time of percolation and completion (as shown explicitly in \refcite{Leitao:2015fmj, Megevand:2016lpr, Megevand:2017vtb}).
 The mean bubble radius may be more directly connected to the stirring scale for turbulence in the plasma \cite{Kosowsky:2001xp, Caprini:2009yp}.
 However, the characteristic scale for turbulence is typically derived from the largest bubbles that collide, because these cause the largest scale eddies in the plasma.
 Eddies at smaller scales are further generated by the cascade of larger eddies.

-Another candidate for the characteristic length scale is the maximum of the energy-weighted distribution of bubble radii \cite{Huber:2007vva, Ellis:2018mja}.
+Another candidate is the maximum of the energy-weighted distribution of bubble radii \cite{Huber:2007vva, Ellis:2018mja}.
 While small bubbles may be more numerous than large bubbles --- especially if the nucleation rate is exponential --- each large bubble contributes more energy to GW production.
 The distribution of bubble radii can be found by differentiating \cref{eq:bubbleNumberDensity} with respect to radius, leading to \cite{Turner:1992tz, Cai:2017tmh}

 Here, $t'(t, R)$ is the nucleation time of a bubble that has radius $R$ at time $t$.
 To good approximation, the energy of a bubble scales with its volume.
 Then the characteristic length scale can be approximated as the radius that maximizes the volume-weighted distribution of bubble radii, $\bubradweight$, by solving